Air Fryer Green Beans

 This is the easiest recipe for crunchy green beans!

 If you don’t have an instant pot and are looking for a fast way to cook green beans, try these air fryer green beans!
-It will turn everyone into green beans lovers.
+It will turn everyone into green bean lovers.

 - Fresh Green Beans – Green beans are also known as haricots verts, the French term for green beans.
 They are exactly the same vegetables, just with a fancier name.
 For this recipe, there’s no need to trim the ends of the green beans.